-Next, I’ll go to our local credit union and get prequalified for financing before I ever set foot on the car lot.
+Next, I’ll go to our local credit union and get prequalified for financing before I ever set foot at a jeep dealership near me.
 I will be assured that I can probably get somewhere around 4% interest on my loan.
 That way, when I get to the finance office, I can throw my head back and laugh wildly when they offer me 8% interest.
 Ha!

 Then, I will whip out a printout from Kelly Blue Book of the value of the car we are buying to help me negotiate the price.
 Trust me when I say that my husband is already doing the research on exactly how much car he can get for our price point.
-He’s been doing car research since 2007.
+He’s been looking for a 1967 Shelby GT350 for sale since 2007.

-Once I have all of these ducks in a row, I will read the entire finance contract before I sign it.
+Once I have all of these ducks in a row, I will read the entire finance contract (or will consult with experts offering Remote Bookkeeping Services) before I sign it.
 Wouldn’t the Bachelor be able to make a better decision if he got to read the disclaimers and fine print before he dropped to one knee?
 It has been said that the bold print giveth and the fine print taketh away.
 As a consumer, reading and comprehending the fine print gives me the power to make a well-informed buying decision.

 If I play my cards right, car dealers will see what a “catch” I am and I will have them competing for my business.
 I am the holder of the roses and I won’t give one unless I’m sure I have uncovered all of the skeletons in this particular car deal’s closet.
 The Bachelor may not know what lurks beneath that pretty exterior, but when I am buying my car, I will know exactly what I am signing up for.